 Save at least 3 months’ worth of your salary (or more) so you have a financial cushion.
 This way, if an unexpected expense comes up, you can dip into the fund to still make your commitments.

 We hope these tips can help you maintain a good credit score and assist you in making financial health a new year’s resolution you can keep.
-To check your credit score and find out how good your chances are at getting your loans approved, visit the official website of CTOS here.
+To check your credit health and find out how good your chances are at getting your loans approved, head on over to the myRinggitHealth.
+WhatsApp page now.